 How to Take the Best—and Most Efficient—Family Wedding Portraits

-Don't want your wedding portraits to take hours?
-Neither do your guests.
-They can only mingle over cocktails without you for so long before getting antsy.
-Whether you're planning to snap group photos before or after the ceremony, send your photographer a straightforward shot list of every family wedding photo and wedding party photo grouping you'd like taken.
+Don't want your family wedding photos to take hours?
+Neither does anyone else!
+Photo sessions take time away from other important parts of the day, so cooperation and efficiency are key.
+Whether you're planning to snap group photos before or after the ceremony, work with your photographer to come up with a straightforward shot list of every family wedding photo and wedding party photo grouping you'd like taken.
 (Bonus points if you include their photos too so your photographer knows who to look for.)
-It's best to have a discussion before the actual day about people you don't want included—like siblings' new significant others or distant relatives—so you don't get held up during the session.
-This will maximize your photo sessions.
+Your photographer can also provide some helpful tips on how to pose for family wedding photos.
 Of course, every family will look different, but use this handy list as a jumping off point for your shoot.

 Ready to plan an efficient, effective family wedding photo session?
 Check out our list of traditional groupings below and use it to plan your own wedding photos.

 When it comes to who to include in family wedding photos, keep it to your nearest and dearest.
 "I normally tell couples to focus on immediate family," says Megan Noll of Megan Noll Photography in Cincinnati, Ohio.
 "This includes parents, siblings and grandparents and significant others of those members, when it's applicable.
 If extended family, like aunts, uncles, cousins, etc. is important to you and your family, consider having a big group photo with each side immediately after the ceremony and communicating that with each person you want included before the wedding day."